adpablos/expense-tracker-backend/README.md

 `npm run dev`

-**Note:** The development server uses `ts-node` with the `--files` option to include all necessary type definitions, especially those in `global.d.ts`.
+**Note:** The development server uses `ts-node` with the `--files` option to include all necessary type definitions, especially those in `src/types/global.d.ts`.
 This ensures that custom type extensions are recognized during runtime.

 The server will be running at <http://localhost:3000>.